 There is no scientific evidence to suggest that saw palmetto reverses BPH.
 A double-blind, multicenter, placebo-controlled randomized trial of 369 men found that increasing doses of a saw palmetto fruit extract did not reduce lower urinary tract symptoms more than placebo (1).
 In addition, a 2012 Cochrane review of 32 randomized, controlled trials, determined that saw palmetto, at double and triple doses, did not improve urinary flow measures or prostate size in men with lower urinary tract symptoms consistent with BPH (2).
+However, a 2018 systematic review and meta-analysis of 27 studies (5800 subjects) of a specific hexanic extract of saw palmetto found decreased nocturia and improved urine flow (3).
+A small, randomized, controlled trial reported that saw palmetto used for 2 months prior to transurethral resection of the prostate resulted in shortened surgery duration and a more favorable postoperative course (4).
 Claims that saw palmetto increases sperm production, breast size, or sexual vigor are unsupported.

 Headache and diarrhea may occur, but few serious adverse effects have been reported.
-One case report of a 58-yr-old white man taking 900 mg of dried extract and 660 mg of berry powder to ease the symptoms of BPH reported acute liver damage due to saw palmetto (3).
-Another report of a 65-yr-old male indicated that supplementation with saw palmetto may have been responsible for acute pancreatitis (4).
+One case report of a 58-year-old white man taking 900 mg of dried extract and 660 mg of berry powder to ease the symptoms of BPH reported acute liver damage due to saw palmetto (5).
+Another report of a 65-year-old male indicated that supplementation with saw palmetto may have been responsible for acute pancreatitis (6).

 Saw palmetto may interact with estrogens; thus, women who are pregnant or who may become pregnant should not take it.

-No interactions have been reported for saw palmetto (5); however, although strong evidence is not available, patients on warfarin should be careful when considering or taking saw palmetto because of a possible risk of hepatotoxicity.
+No interactions have been reported for saw palmetto (7); however, although strong evidence is not available, patients on warfarin should be careful when considering or taking saw palmetto because of a possible risk of hepatotoxicity or bleeding.